SlideRuleEarth/sliderule/docs/rtd/source/archive/SlideRuleWebClient.md

 6. The user finishes populating the along-track request and clicks "Run SlideRule" again; they are immediately taken to another view where there see both the previous run, and this current run which is in progress
 7. When the current run completes, they see a scatter plot of the along-track data, zooming in and out to get a better understanding of it.
 8. The user then uses the request record for the previous run to show that plot of the data again on a map view, they select a different ground track, but this time instead of using it to populate the parameters for an along-track request, they just directly plot the data into a scatter plot.
-9. The user then starts plotting diffrent columns in the returned data set in that scatter plot to get a better understanding of the data.
+9. The user then starts plotting different columns in the returned data set in that scatter plot to get a better understanding of the data.
 10. Once satisfied, the user saves all of the data from the original processing run into a GeoParquet file on their computer; they do the same thing for the along-track processing run.
 11. The user exits all browser tabs running the client, and the client clears all records and memory within the browser associated with what the user did.